* Upgrade comes on heels of banking reform plans

-President Enrique Pena Nieto has promised changes to Mexico's tax system and its state-run energy sector in a bid to attract more investment and boost growth to 6 percent a year, about three times the average of the past decade.
+President Enrique Pena Nieto, who took office in December, has promised changes to Mexico's tax system and its state-run energy sector in a bid to attract more investment and boost growth to 6 percent a year, about three times the average of the past decade.

 Moody's Investors Service has Mexico at Baa1 with a stable outlook, similar to Fitch, which also has a stable outlook.
 Standard & Poor's rates Mexico one notch lower at BBB with a positive outlook.

 The upgrade means Mexico is just one rung short of A territory on the scales of two ratings agencies.
 Of major Latin American economies, only Chile is rated in the A category.

 "This is really aggressive because the fiscal and energy reforms haven't even been presented," said Nomura analyst Benito Berber.
 "My view is that once Congress passes fiscal and energy reform Fitch and Moody's will upgrade Mexico to 'A' universe."

 But Shetty said to earn another upgrade, Mexico would have to show a material impact from the reforms on trend growth and increased budget flexibility.

 "The bar would be a bit higher in moving Mexico from the 'B' category to the 'A' category because the focus of the discussion would be different," she said.

 Mexico has attracted investor attention over the last year on buzz about the promised reforms and as the country's economic growth outpaced Brazil's.

 Investor sentiment was further bolstered by a cut in benchmark borrowing rates in March to a record low of 4.0 percent from 4.5 percent.
 Rather than reducing the appeal of domestic assets, the decision was seen as boosting Mexico's economic prospects.